johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-01-15-webpack-overview/index.md

 #### `fork-ts-checker-webpack-plugin`

 Before we move on, let's add one more plugin to our app.
 We're going to add the [`fork-ts-checker-webpack-plugin`](https://github.com/TypeStrong/fork-ts-checker-webpack-plugin).
-This plugin allows you to run the TypeScript compiler in a separate process.
+This plugin allows you to run the TypeScript compiler in a separate process, and relieve `ts-loader` of the responsibility of handling type checking.
 This is useful because it means that webpack can run in parallel with the TypeScript compiler.
 This can significantly speed up your build times.
 I have worked on this plugin, as it has a sibling relationship with `ts-loader`.
 It's quite common to use both together; `ts-loader` to compile your code, and `fork-ts-checker-webpack-plugin` to type check it.

 Let's install `fork-ts-checker-webpack-plugin`: